-Section 12.1.01.D.
+Section 12.1.01.C.
 Comprehensive Plan.
 All development in a CRA shall comply with the Martin County Comprehensive Growth Management Plan (CGMP).
-In the event of a conflict between the CGMP and a requirement of this Article, the stricter shall apply.
+In the case of conflict between Chapter 18, Community Redevelopment, CGMP and the LDR or the General Ordinances, Chapter 18 shall control.